Chiosas/Electricity/README.md

 * Wind — Wind power production in GWh
 * Solar — Solar power production in GWh
 * Wind+Solar — Sum of wind and solar power production in GWh

+For the purpose of exploring different RNN model forecasting techniques just electricity consumption was selected.